Helen Glover (Survivor contestant): 2004 dismissal from The Providence Journal

-Glover revealed in her March 11, 2004, column of The Providence Journal that a contestant voted off the game would "receive a meal, shower, room and a visit from the staff psychiatrist".
+As Glover revealed in her March 11, 2004, column of The Providence Journal, a contestant voted off the game would "receive a meal, shower, room and a visit from the staff psychiatrist".
 CBS emailed to her, saying that the column violated an agreement prohibiting contestants from revealing "methods of production" of the series.
 Nonetheless, CBS would allow contestants to discuss "what's already been broadcast or mak[e] predictions", and Glover agreed to let CBS review her columns before publication.
 However, the Journals policies prohibited submitting works to "institutions outside the newspaper" for approval, so the Journal decidedly dropped her column.